ontariotechu-csci3055u/course-materials-2019/clojure_setup/README.md

 ![](img/conda_init.png)

 8. Once the installation is complete, you can now use Anaconda to install Jupyter within a Python 3 environment.
 Optionally you can either create an environment for this course or just use the base environment.
 You can create anaconda environments by running `conda create -n <env_name> python=<python_version>`, then using `conda activate <env_name>` to activate your environment.
-If you are going to the base environment, skip the last step
+If you are going to use the base environment, skip the last step
 9. Once you are in the anaconda environment of your choosing, run `conda install -c anaconda jupyter` to install Jupyter Notebook

+**Note**: If you are using **Windows Subsystem for Linux** you will have to copy the URLs from the console to the web browser to open Jupyter.

 Clojupyter will work with all methods of setting up Python 3 and Jupyter Notebook so long as it is set up in either **Ubuntu or Windows Subsystem for Linux (Ubuntu)**.
 All other distributions and operating systems will not be officially supported in this course.